PIXELL07/AI-Powered-Document-Intelligence-System/README.md

 `CriticalAnomalies` / `WarningAnomalies` / `InfoAnomalies` (number),
 `PlatformLink` (url/text).

+## Authentication

+Signup/login is JWT-based (`backend/app/auth.py`): bcrypt-hashed
+passwords, a single long-lived access token (7 days by default) issued at signup/login, sent as `Authorization: Bearer <token>` on every request.
+Projects belong to a user (`Project.owner_id`); every project/document route checks ownership and returns a plain 404 (not 403) for another user's resources, so a guessed ID can't be used to confirm something exists.

+The WebSocket endpoint can't receive an `Authorization` header (browsers don't support custom headers on the WS handshake), so the token is passed as a query param instead: `/ws/documents/{id}?token=...`.
+The frontend's `ws.js` does this automatically.

+Set `JWT_SECRET` (and `SECRET_KEY`) to a real random value in production — the defaults in `.env.example` are placeholders and must not be used as-is.

+**Frontend auth**: `src/auth/AuthContext.jsx` holds the current user and token (token in `localStorage`, fine here since this is a real deployed app rather than an in-chat artifact sandbox). `src/auth/ProtectedRoute.jsx` redirects to `/login` if there's no valid session.
+Login/Signup pages are at `/login` and `/signup`.

+This was tested end-to-end against the real running server: signup, duplicate-email rejection, weak-password rejection, correct/incorrect login, two separate users each only seeing their own projects, cross-user access to another user's project/document/WebSocket correctly rejected (404 for HTTP, WS closed with 403) rather than leaking existence, and an authorized WebSocket connection succeeding and receiving the live status stream.

 ## Testing performed

 This was run end-to-end, not just written and assumed correct: